AgyLuczak/GIANDS-the-building-company/readme.md

     - Used to edit the readme file.

 - [Tables generator](https://www.tablesgenerator.com/)
-    - Used to create a table in readme file
+    - Used to create a table in readme file.

 - [W3C Markup Validation Service](https://validator.w3.org/)
     - Used to validate all HTML code written and used in this webpage.